daniel-le97/socket-supply-nuxt/README.md

 check out [socket supply](https://github.com/socketsupply/socket) to learn more about the cross platform runtime for creating native apps

+this features an extension allowing terminal use, copied from [term-ext](https://github.com/socketsupply/socket-examples/tree/master/socket-features/extension)

+## DEV DOES NOT YET WORK

 ## Setup

 Make sure to install the dependencies: